ionic-team/ionic-docs/src/pages/developer-resources/guides/first-app-v4/ios-android-camera.md

 <plugin name="cordova-plugin-camera" spec="^4.0.3" />
 ```

 The next step is only required for iOS users.
 As of iOS 10, developers must provide a reason for why the app wishes to access the device camera.
-Add this to the bottom of `config.xml`:
+Add this inside the ios platform section (<platform name="ios"></platform>) of `config.xml`:

 ```xml
 <!-- Required for iOS 10: Camera permission prompt -->